KM3NeT/km3buu/README.md

 # KM3BUU

 The KM3BUU project is an integrated environment for the GiBUU studies within the KM3NeT experiment.
-The execution is mainly based on

 ## Installation
 The project is based on images using `singularity`, for which version 3 or higher (e.g. [v3.4](https://sylabs.io/guides/3.4/user-guide/)) is required.
 This is done due to the intention to provide a comparable installation on all systems and thus make the results